Do I Need to Go to Court If I File for Bankruptcy in Pennsylvania?

 The 341 Meeting

-The Bankruptcy Code specifies that a 341 Meeting must be held and that the debtor must provide a valid excuse–such as an illness or hospitalization–if he or she is unable to attend.
+The Bankruptcy Code specifies that a 341 Meeting must be held and that the debtor must provide a valid excuse–such as an illness or hospitalization–if they unable to attend.
 And considering the consequences of the 341 Meeting, you may not want to miss this conference.
 The term 341 Meeting stems from the section of U.S. bankruptcy code governing this conference.
 There are limited circumstances when participation by telephone appearance is allowed.
 Most attorneys will review debt documents before the 341 Meeting.
 You are also required to bring proof of income, including tax returns, copied bank statements and other relevant information.
 Often, court hearings are held based on the information provided in these 341 Meetings and important issues are discussed.

 There are multiple reasons why attending the 341 Meeting is required since it serves to protect the debtor’s best interest.
 While creditors rarely appear in the 341 Meeting, when they do, is usually because they want to claim a disputed security interest or because there is disagreement about an amount owed.
 Attendance to the meeting can ensure that the U.S. Trustee hears your side.